ebgonzal/ebgonzal/README.md

 ### Hi there  👋, I´m Eliana
 I've been working as a scientist for the last 10 years, but now I'm ready to exit academia.
 I love mapping and analyzing data, any kind of data.
 I studied environmental sciences because since I was a child I dreamed to  save Bengal tigers, but along the way, I realized that to address environmental issues, I needed to deeply understand the agricultural matrix.
-Apart from this, I have two cats and I enjoy organizing in the style of Marie Kondo.
+Apart from this, I have two :smile_cat: and I enjoy organizing in the style of Marie Kondo.

 ## Skills: